appsody/website/content/docs/stacks/develop.md

 ### IDE Considerations

-A user project might need dependencies or other assets that come from the stack image itself, when an IDE opens the app, they cant find those and show a multitude of errors.
+A user project might need dependencies or other assets that come from the stack image itself, when an IDE opens the app, it cant find those assets and show a multitude of errors.
 To avoid this, during the init command, anything that needs to be on the user’s host system to keep IDEs from displaying unwanted errors will be copied and installed.

 ### License